 In order to be successful in the markets, what according to you is the single most important factor?
 Success in markets is easily defined – if you make money consistently you are successful, and if you don’t you are not!

 So if you were to answer this question for me, chances are you will think about factors such as risk management, discipline, market timing, access to information, etc as the key to be successful in markets.

 While one cannot deny the importance of these factors what is even more compelling and primary is developing a point of view (POV).

-A point of view is an art of developing a sense of direction on a stock or the markets in general.
+A point of view is the art of developing a sense of direction on a stock or the markets in general.
 If you think the stock is going up, your POV is bullish hence you would be a buyer of the stock.
-Likewise if you think a stock is going down your POV is bearish therefore you would be a seller of the stock.
+Likewise, if you think a stock is going down your POV is bearish therefore you would be a seller of the stock.